-Some of you will know that we recently replaced our AGM batteries in the camper trailer with lithium ones, and while we were at it, we purchased a big inverter and a portable induction cooktop.
+Some of you will know that we recently replaced our AGM batteries in the camper trailer with Renogy lithium batteries, and while we were at it, we purchased a big inverter and a portable induction cooktop.

 The batteries were done out of necessity, and wanting more capacity, but the inverter was done to allow us to cook on 240V electricity while off grid, instead of using the gas stove when we had plenty of power and sun available.